 It’s recommended that you have enough savings to cover at least six months’ worth of expenses in an emergency fund.
-However, only 29 percent of Americans have a fully funded emergency fund, according to a Bankrate survey from June.
-Another 23 percent have no emergency savings.
+However, nearly three in 10 (28 percent) U.S. adults have no emergency savings, according to a June 2019 Bankrate survey.

 It’s imperative that you have an emergency savings account to cover unexpected expenses, such as a car repair or leaky roof.
 These funds need to be liquid – meaning you can access them at any time – and earning the highest APY possible.

 For longer-term savings, a CD may be a better option to earn more interest.
 The typical time horizon for CDs is between one year and five years.

 The best strategy is to choose a CD for the shortest amount of time that gets you the highest APY.
 Currently, one-year CDs and two-year CDs fit this bill.